petuum/adaptdl/docs/ray/aws_ray_adaptdl.rst

 Modifications to your training code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order for your code to run, your training code will need to use AdaptDL.
-Please follow `this tutorial <adaptdl-pytorch.rst>`_ for more information.
+Please follow :doc:`this tutorial <../adaptdl-pytorch>` for more information.

 Your code should follow these properties: